Welcome Center: A Hub of Activity

 Since its opening in 1956, Morgan Hall has been a hub of activity for students, parents, faculty, staff, administrators and visitors.
 Washburn University students have entered Morgan Hall for decades to enroll, apply for scholarships, pay tuition, obtain health services and take English, math and other core classes.

+Today, the building is undergoing a transformation to make it easier for Washburn's students to obtain the services and support they need for a successful educational experience.
 The Morgan Hall project includes the addition of a contemporary, inviting Welcome Center that accentuates the attributes of an exemplary Washburn University experience, from academics and athletics to alumni achievements and faculty accolades.
 Students will have seamless access to admissions, financial aid, academic advisers, student life and student health.

 “Spaces play an essential role in facilitating learning, lifelong friendships and decisions that influence personal and professional development,” said JuliAnn Mazachek, president of the Washburn University Foundation.
 “We hope alumni and friends of Washburn University will join us in this initiative to renovate Morgan Hall in a way that complements our campus and showcases our legacy of inclusion and excellence.”